What Video Equipment Do I Need?

 What makes an average, run-of-the-mill computer into an editing workstation is the inclusion of the necessary hardware and software to perform multimedia editing.

 The good news about this is that it used to cost an arm and a leg to get the right hardware onto your machine so you could edit video.
 In college I put my first video capture card into my computer at the time, and it cost nearly $200.
-Now you can get a firewire card that fits in one of your computer’s PCI slots for around $20-30.
+Before long, you could get a firewire card that fit into one of your computer’s PCI slots for around $20-30.
 These days, most cameras record to memory cards or onboard hard drives, and all you need is a USB cable (which comes with the camera, typically) to transfer your files.

 This was not often the case, so I’d find that whenever I captured long segments of footage the audio and the video lost sync with one another.
 Sounds would start happening several seconds after the matching video, and editing became an absolute nightmare.

-With firewire technology, both video and audio signals are carried through a single digital cable, so you never have to worry about syncing issues like that.
-Put a firewire card into your computer, if it doesn’t already have one, and you’ve got yourself the beginnings of a Digital Editing Workstation.
+With today’s technology, both video and audio signals are held within the same file, so you never have to worry about syncing issues like that.
+Plug your camera into your computer’s USB port, and you’ve got yourself the beginnings of a Digital Editing Workstation.
 The other component of a DEW is the software used for editing.